Posts

 Image

-This 20-page booklet is an expanded explanation of the model presented in an earlier blog post about the STEPS.
+This 20-page booklet is an expanded explanation of the model presented in an earlier blog post about the STEPS, found HERE .
 It provides simpler explanations, more examples, and more education about specific diagnoses.
 Please read it slowly, and take time to reflect on how it applies, as it certainly will to all of your relationships.
 And please share with everyone!
 When sharing this material, please share the link to the blog post instead of the PDF link.
 This will help me track how many people are accessing the booklet.
-Booklet: https://drive.google.com/file/d/1UXD3VE4UbH1chSdCHOWM6kX826Wbf030/view?usp=sharing Audio Version (Podcast): https://open.spotify.com/show/4NW8Sf2AQKf4o8VytImDaz?si=tO48GBs1SFu27nceNLK8-w https://podcasts.apple.com/us/podcast/steps-with-boone/id1634436916 Short video explanation: https://youtu.be/T7l7D1ukw0c For even more depth on effective interaction, see my book 101 Therapy Talks here.
+Booklet: https://drive.google.com/file/d/1UXD3VE4UbH1chSdCHOWM6kX826Wbf030/view?usp=sharing Audio Version ("Steps with Boone" Podcast): https://open.spotify.com/show/4NW8Sf2AQKf4o8VytImDaz?si=tO48GBs1SFu27nceNLK8-w https://podcasts.apple.com/us/podcast/steps-with-boone/id1634436916 Short video explanation: https://youtu.be/T7l7D1ukw0c For even more depth on effective interaction, see the book 101 Therapy Talks HERE .

 Our Podcast, Videos, Book, Blog Titles